quartiq/booster/book/src/front-panel.md

 amplification.

 Channel 2 is enabled, but one of the interlocks has tripped, so no RF power amplification is occurring.
-This channl interlock can be cleared by pressing the "Interlock Reset" button after the trip source has been removed.
+This channel interlock can be cleared by pressing the "Interlock Reset" button after the trip source has been removed.

 Channels 1 and 3-7 are all powered up, but disabled, so there is no RF amplification.